 The constant screen illumination requirement implies that the dome flats cannot be taken in conditions of variable or excessive ambient light, i.e. no work in the dome is allowed during the linearity calibration.
 Check frames of constant exposure are intertwined with the "ramp" exposures to monitor the screen illumination.
+The dome lights are typically stable within 1% level.
 Alternate runs of this procedure should use increasing and decreasing sets of exposure times or take exposures with different exposure times in a randomized non-monotonic order.
 The pipeline calculates linearization curves and polynomial coefficients, bad-pixel maps, and various QC parameters such as measurement of non-linearity, and bad pixel statistics.